A group of male and female policing students, wearing police uniform standing in a row smiling.

 BSc Degree in Professional Policing at the University of Chester

-This degree is designed to give you the skills and abilities you will need to progress in a career in policing and wider law enforcement.
+This degree is designed to give you the skills you need to progress in a career in policing and wider law enforcement.

-You will study a wide range of modules that give you a thorough understanding of the key areas of policing with practical employability skills appropriate for a career in a Police force or wider law enforcement agencies such as the National Crime Agency.
+You will study a wide range of modules that give you a thorough understanding of the key areas of policing.
+You'll also gain practical employability skills appropriate for a career in a police force or in wider law enforcement agencies such as the National Crime Agency.

-The first year of study is designed to provide students with the knowledge and practical skills required to become a Special Constable if they so wish.
-Students will study criminal law and police powers and procedures.
-In addition they will gain invaluable knowledge in relation to intelligence, road traffic policing and response policing
+The first year of study will provide you with the knowledge and practical skills required to become a special constable, if you so wish.
+You will study criminal law, and police powers and procedures.
+In addition, you will gain invaluable knowledge in relation to intelligence, road traffic policing and response policing.

-The second year of the degree builds upon this knowledge studying evidence-based policing, criminology theory and community policing.
-There is also a practical-based module where students will investigate a crime from the initial report to giving evidence in court.
-This includes investigative interviewing, investigation skills, forensics and intelligence gathering and understanding.
+The second year of the degree builds upon this knowledge, with an emphasis on evidence-based policing, criminology theory and community policing.
+There is also a practical-based module where you'll investigate a crime, from the initial report to giving evidence in court.
+This includes investigative interviewing, investigation skills, and forensics and intelligence gathering and understanding.

-In the third year of study, students will study digital policing and leadership skills together with undertaking an academic project in an area of policing or law enforcement that they are interested in or an area of policing in which they wish to pursue as a career.
-There is a final module where they will apply skills, abilities and experiences they have gained throughout the degree to investigate a complex criminal investigation.
+In the third year of study, you will study digital policing and leadership skills, together with undertaking an academic project in an area of policing or law enforcement that you are interested in or an area of policing in which you wish to pursue a career.
+There is a final module where you will apply skills, abilities and experiences gained throughout your degree to investigate a complex criminal investigation.

-The University is licensed by the College of Policing, the professional body of the police, to deliver the professional degree course which is one of the pathways into a police force.
-However, the skills and abilities you will gain provide a wide range of employment opportunities and potential in law enforcement and wider employment.
+The University is licensed by the College of Policing, the professional body for policing, to deliver this professional degree course which is one of the pathways into a police force.
+However, the skills you'll gain will provide a wide range of employment opportunities and potential in law enforcement and wider employment.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.